 Not recognizing this sign quickly can lead to further damage.
 An operator may start pumping the footswitch to get that initial surge of abrasive at the beginning of the cycle.
 Pedal pumping may work in the short run, but more often than not, it results in inconsistent blaster performance and causes wear throughout the machine.

-The AccuFlo® Features a Better Modulator
+The AccuFlo® has a Better Modulator

 We significantly improved the design of the modulator in our latest MicroBlaster, the AccuFlo.
 These improvements dramatically increase the modulator’s lifespan to 5,000 blast hours.
 (The modulator on our standard MicroBlaster should be replaced every 2,000 blast hours.)

-Why is the modulator better on the AccuFlo?
+Why is the AccuFlo modulator better?

 - Location- the modulator sits further away from the tank to reduce the potential for abrasive contamination.